JamesAdamHughes/Festerr/README.md

 ## Running the Site

  * `cd` to the festerr root level folder.
+ * run `npm install` to install the necessary NodeJS packages.
  * run `node server.js`.You should see the output `Festerr app listening at http://0.0.0.0:3000` on the prompt.
  * Navigate to `localhost:3000` and you should see the page.
  * We have provided a free Spotify account to use for testing.
 This account has several playlists containing many unique artists, allowing us to see the impact of the Festerr score.
 The account details are: